all-of-us/raw-data-repository/README.md

 #### `POST /Questionnaire`

 Create a new Questionnaire in the RDR.
 Body is a FHIR DSTU2 Questionnaire resource.
 Response is the stored resource, which includes an `id`.
+RDR will use the `version` value in the payload as the questionnaire version.

 #### `PUT /Questionnaire/:id`

 Replace the questionnaire with the specified ID.
 Body is a FHIR DSTU2 Questionnaire resource.
 Response is the stored resource, which includes an `id`.
+RDR will use the `version` value in the payload as the questionnaire version.

 #### `GET /Questionnaire/:id`